An Iconic Heavy Hitter Algorithm Made Private: Introduction

-In contrast, {linear sketches} have been adapted to admit $\diffpriv$ {frequency estimates}~\cite{pagh2022improved,zhao2022differentially} with strong utility.
-However, uncritically turning those estimates into released {labels} is not de facto differentially private.
-The challenge is reporting frequent items without leaking the presence or absence of isolated labels across similar streams.
-A naive approach is to iterate across the entire input domain, a prohibitive computational effort in most settings.
-To overcome this issue, Bassily et al. provide a more efficient search method for finding heavy hitters that utilizes a linear sketch as a $\diffpriv$ frequency oracle \cite{bassily2017practical} in post-processing.
-However, this approach still requires significant computational effort and memory requirements that exceed allocations that are standard in the data stream model of computation.
-To overcome this issue, building on observations from the $\diffpriv$ release of $\spacesaving$, we provide a generic method for extracting heavy hitters from any $\diffpriv$ frequency oracle at an additional memory cost of $\mathcal{O}(k)$, where $k$ is the number of heavy items in the stream.
+In parallel, {linear sketches} have been adapted to admit $\diffpriv$ {frequency estimates} with strong utility~\cite{pagh2022improved,zhao2022differentially}.
+However, as idenity disclosure is a form of privacy leakage, uncritically converting these $\diffpriv$ estimates into released item {identities} is not, in itself, differentially private.
+A naive brute-force solution is to query the entire input domain, a prohibitive computational effort in most settings.
+To address this, Bassily et al. propose a more efficient heavy-hitter search procedure that utilizes a linear sketch as a $\diffpriv$ frequency oracle in post-processing \cite{bassily2017practical}.
+Despite this improvement, the approach still incurs substantial computational and memory overheads that exceed the budgets typically assumed in the data stream model.
+Building on insights from our $\diffpriv$ release of $\spacesaving$, we introduce a generic method for extracting heavy hitters from any $\diffpriv$ frequency oracle using only an additional $\mathcal{O}(k)$ memory, where $k$ is the number of heavy items.
+In contrast to prior work, this $\mathcal{O}(k)$ overhead is compatible with standard streaming constraints.

-\subsection{Our contributions.}
+\subsection{Our contributions}